oguzelyte/basic-educational-website/README.md

-# basic-educational-website
+# Basic Educational Website
- Basic tutorial website with HTML and CSS, capable of reading out loud.
+ Basic website done with CSS, HTML, JavaScript designed to serve as a tutorial page for students preparing for exams.